marshmallow-code/marshmallow/docs/quickstart.rst

 Deserializing Objects ("Loading")
 ---------------------------------

-The opposite of the :meth:`dump <Schema.dump>` method is the :meth:`load <Schema.load>` method, which deserializes an input dictionary to an application-level data structure.
+The reverse of the `dump <Schema.dump>` method is `load <Schema.load>`, which validates and deserializes an input dictionary to an application-level data structure.

-By default, :meth:`load <Schema.load>` will return a dictionary of field names mapped to the deserialized values.
+By default, :meth:`load <Schema.load>` will return a dictionary of field names mapped to deserialized values (or raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` with a dictionary of validation errors, which we'll :ref:`revisit later <validation>`).

 .. code-block:: python